printsmith/Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/README.md

 Well as mentioned above, TH3D can fix the V2.0 board as well as the V1.1.2 board so if you're not up for doing it yourself check them out over here: https://www.th3dstudio.com/product/creality-cr-10-v112-board-repair-temperature-fluctuation/

-If you want to fix the issue yourself well you're in luck.
+If you want to fix the issue yourself well you're in luck, follow me over [here](Melzi-1.1.2-2.0-Temperature-Fluctuation-Fix/V1.1.2 Fix.md) to fix the board yourself!